| 2003-09-05 Accountable

 is usually the hardest phase, and certainly the one which takes most creative

+thought.
 In almost all projects, the business (via the stakeholders) would first

 define its requirements, to clearly state what is to be built, then